Our Curriculum Intent

 At Webheath we are passionate about ensuring all children become confident and enthusiastic readers and writers.
 We believe that phonics provides the foundations of learning to make the development into fluent reading and writing easier.
 Through phonics children learn to segment words to support their spelling ability and blend sounds to read words.
 The teaching of phonics is of high priority.
 We follow the Sound!Start Phonics for Letters and Sounds.
 This progresses through the school so that by Year 6 children are meeting the required standards and are enjoying reading.

-Here at Webheath we follow a Mastery approach towards Mathmatics and were part of the Maths Mastery teacher group funded by the DfE.
+Here at Webheath we follow a Mastery approach towards Mathematics and were part of the Maths Mastery teacher group funded by the DfE.
 For understanding in Maths to be secure, learning needs to be built on solid foundations.
 A mastery approach to the curriculum means pupils spend far longer on fewer key mathematical concepts whilst working at greater depth.
-A parent guide for parents from Pearson’s is available as a pdf download.

 We believe our curriculum will inspire our children to find out more about the world around them.
 We aim to provide our children with the cultural capital they need to succeed in life.